Mathijs-Bakker/vim-unity-snippets/README.md

 * [garbas/vim-snipmate](garbas/vim-snipmate): VimL, snipmate-snippets, engine sometimes behaves strange.
 Supports snippets/*
 * [Shougo/neosnippet](https://github.com/Shougo/neosnippet.vim): VimL, supports snippets/* with some configuration.

 Note: I only use UltiSnips so I did not test these snippets on the other engines.
-If someone does, please send me message of your experience.
+If someone does, please notify me of your experience.
 So I can update this readme for other readers.

 ## Installation